 Natural beard oils are made from a mixture of essential oils and carrier oils designed to hydrate your beard and the skin underneath.
 Essential oils are extracted from plants and carry the characteristic ‘essence’ of that plant (like the scent, flavor, and/or health properties).
 Essential oils are highly concentrated and can sometimes be too strong to use directly on your skin, which is why they’re combined with carrier oils, used to dilute the potency of essential oils and help ‘carry’ them in a safe, effective way to your skin and facial mane.
 Different beard oils contain different combinations of these oils and other ingredients, each with their own unique beneficial properties, scent, and potency.

 I like to think of these differences like I think of cocktails (which I do often).
-And just like how cocktails made with the good stuff taste better than drinks made with drug store liquor, beard oil made with all natural, high-quality essential oils will be more effective than a cheap knockoff.
+And just like how cocktails made with the good stuff taste better than drinks made with drug store liquor, beard oil made with natural, high-quality essential oils will be more effective than a cheap knockoff.

 Dr. Squatch Beard Oil: What We Use

-Dr. Squatch Beard Oils are made of all natural essential oils designed to hydrate and nourish your impressive face forest.
+Dr. Squatch Beard Oils are made of natural essential oils designed to hydrate and nourish your impressive face forest.
 Some things just never go out of style: a sturdy flannel and a well-groomed beard.

 Essential Oils of Australian Sandalwood